blawar/goldbricks/README.md

 ## Known bugs

-- On Atmosphère and SX OS, exiting GoldBricks via HOME menu (as a NRO) seems to crash the system on 7.x firmwares due to a weird USB bug present on that specific versions.
-Any non-7.x firmware doesn't have this issue.

 - Apparently, after browsing (more than 4 times?) and then browsing (specific?) empty directories crashes GoldBricks.
 This issue is strangely common and needs to be looked into.

 ## Contributing